 Here is the full frequency list.
+Highlighted information might be on the test.

 - The Band name is given in meter or cm.
 You'll need to know them. - The Maximum Bandwidth is the maximum width of the radio signal.
 You'll also need to know these.